 In case fresh-off-the-ocean seafood, incredibly friendly people, cheap drinks and melt-in-your-mouth pastries and gelatos are not enough to persuade you to head to Portugal, I think I have the “it” – an ultimate list of things to do in Algarve to convince you to head to Portugal as soon as possible!
-As a bonus, I’ll detail how you can get to the Algarve region, where to stay and other day trips you could consider while there.
+As a bonus, I’ll detail how you can get to the Algarve region from Lisbon, where to stay and other day trips you could consider while there.

 I think most people will be shocked at what I’m about to say next, but I’m fairly confident that the Algarve region is much nicer and far more picturesque than the beaches in Santorini or Mykonos.
 I was far more impressed with my time in Algarve, exploring Lagos and the immediate area as well as snapping away at the various beaches there compared to the crowded beaches in Greece.

 Why Algarve and Lagos Should be on your List!

 I spent a day exploring Lagos (which is the small town closest to a lot of these beaches) which is hardly enough time to see the many beaches that line the region.
 It’s an incredibly popular holiday / weekend destination for locals and tourists alike so if you plan to go, you need to go early.
 Best to also pre-book transportation during high season to prevent being disappointed about missing your bus/train because it’s full.